ftdot/EasyTl/documentation/source/core.md

 - `message` (`str`) - Message to be formatted and sent

 ##### async Instance.send\_unsuccess()
-Send message to current chat, formatted as success.
+Send message to current chat, formatted as unsuccess.
 Shorthand for Instance.send(event, Instance.f_unsuccess(message)).
 Arguments:
 - `self`
 - `event` (`telethon.events.newmessage.NewMessage.Event`)
 - `message` (`str`) - Message to be formatted and sent

 ##### async Instance.send\_notify()
-Send message to current chat, formatted as success.
+Send message to current chat, formatted as notify.
 Shorthand for Instance.send(event, Instance.f_notify(message)).
 Arguments:
 - `self`
 - `event` (`telethon.events.newmessage.NewMessage.Event`)
 - `message` (`str`) - Message to be formatted and sent

 ##### async Instance.send\_warning()
-Send message to current chat, formatted as success.
+Send message to current chat, formatted as warning.
 Shorthand for Instance.send(event, Instance.f_warning(message)).
 Arguments:
 - `self`
 - `event` (`telethon.events.newmessage.NewMessage.Event`)
 - `message` (`str`) - Message to be formatted and sent

-#### Wrappers to get translated credentials:
+#### Wrappers to get credentials with translated question for it:

 ##### Instance.\_t\_get\_code() -> `str`
 Gets input for the code, but get the translation from `core.instance.telegram_get_code`